AbAeterno8445/astoniav2-abmods/Server/README.md

 - **Multi-colored text format:** You may have lines with multiple colors using the format '/|\<font code>|'. eg. `"/|0|This is red. /|2|This is green. /|1960|This is purple."`.
 Gods can send messages formatted this way directly from the client.
 Check font macros in **macros.h** for all available fonts.

+- **Map device:** akin to Path of Exile's atlas of worlds, this device gives you access to multiple configurable pre-set maps, and lets you enter instances of these.
+Early in development, description will be updated as the system evolves.

 ## New macros/settings
 - **gendefs.h:**
     - **TURNING_ENABLED:** 0 or 1, enables/disables character turning animations.